I am no expert on the topic of the stages of culture shock.

 We have to let God speak to us in new ways and trust Him to help us through the day.

 Feelings of being overwhelmed, sensing depression, growing anxiety and a million other red flags to hone in on each day.

 This culture shock thing is big.
-And real.
+And the stages of culture shock are real.
 And every one walks it in different ways.
 We process in different ways and we navigate to the beat of our own drum.

 No one can really help me walk it… me and Jesus.
 Walking through blank space.

 Yet, I can’t walk it without those around me.
 I NEED people.
 I need community and support and people in the mess with me.
 I need a shoulder to cry on, someone to talk to and a friend to tell me this is all normal.

 Culture Shock for us.
 For the girls.
 For many years ahead.

 What great advice do I have for those walking the stages of culture shock with me?

 What amazing tips do I have to help you through the process of acclimation to your new culture?

 Cling close to Jesus.
 Do not skimp on your time with him.
 Do not neglect your relationship with God.
 Memorize scripture.
 Read it out loud.
 Journal your prayers to see how far you’ve come and to see God answer them one by one.